Organic substances in water. Organic substances in aquatic systems. Organic substances in natural waters

 • Tachycardia or arrhythmia appears;

-4. Organic matter in natural waters
+4. Organic substances in natural waters

-Organic matter is one of the most complex in terms of the qualitative composition of the groups of compounds contained in natural waters.
-It includes organic acids, phenols, humic substances, nitrogen-containing compounds, carbohydrates, etc., accumulated due to intra-water processes (autochthonous).
+Organic substances are one of the most complex groups of compounds contained in natural waters in terms of their qualitative composition.
+It includes organic acids, phenols, humic substances, nitrogen-containing compounds, carbohydrates, etc., which accumulate due to intra-reservoir processes (autochthonous).

-The chemical composition of fresh water is dominated by four metals present in the form of simple cations (Ca2 +, Na +, K +, Mg2 +).
+The chemical composition of fresh water is dominated by four metals present in the form of simple cations (Ca2+, Na+, K+, Mg2+).

 its class and type.